leoschwarz/opensim-protocol/packet.md

 * **Sequence number**: A 32-bit number in big-endian order.
 They are unique to each connection and each direction, and are incremented on each message sent.
 * **Extra**: Specifies the length of additional extra header information in bytes following directly after this byte.
 In practice this is always zero.
 If it were different clients not expecting extra headers can skip this number of bytes.

+## Packet body
+The packet body starts with the message number, which is a numeric encoding of the message type.
+TODO document specifics about these numbers.

+After the message number follows the message body.
+TODO document message encoding.

 ## ACKs
 An ack essentially consists of the 32-bit big-endian sequence number of the packet that is to be acknowledged.